MetaMask/metamask-extension/ui/components/component-library/sensitive-text/README.md

 ### `length`

-Determines the length of the hidden text (number of asterisks).
+Determines the length of the hidden text (number of dots).
 Can be a predefined SensitiveTextLength or a custom string number.

 | <span style="color:gray;font-size:14px">TYPE</span> | <span style="color:gray;font-size:14px">REQUIRED</span> | <span style="color:gray;font-size:14px">DEFAULT</span> |
 | :-------------------------------------------------- | :------------------------------------------------------ | :----------------------------------------------------- |